Awards and Honors

 "VDT

-Game: The Curious Family of Standard Numbers."
-Journal of Educational
+Numbers Game: The Curious Family of Standard Numbers."
+Journal

-Performance of an Online System."
-Information Technology and
+Measuring Use and Performance of an Online System."
+Information

 "Long